 The Center for Excellence in Gerontology in the College of Health and Human Services addresses the aging of America and forecasted future needs and services for older adults.
 It provides for the study of aging, the education of WMU students in gerontology, interdisciplinary research to improve health and human services for older persons, and education and service learning activities for professionals and older adults and their families.

 The Department of Blindness and Low Vision Studies is the oldest and largest—and regarded as one of the best—programs of its kind in the world.
 Faculty members are engaged in groundbreaking national research on safety issues related to quiet cars and traffic roundabouts, which impact the safety of persons with blindness and low vision.

-The Department of Speech Pathology and Audiology at WMU was one of the nation's earliest clinics for the study and treatment of speech disorders and the preparation of speech therapists.
+The Department of Speech, Language and Hearing Sciences at WMU was one of the nation's earliest clinics for the study and treatment of speech disorders and the preparation of speech therapists.
 Its founder Dr. Charles Van Riper was a pioneer in the field, known worldwide for his innovative treatment for stuttering.
 The department's graduate program was the first in Michigan and one of the first six in the nation to gain accreditation.

-The Integrative Holistic Health and Wellness program is one of only four similar programs in the country and offers both an undergraduate minor and graduate certificate that foster "holism" within health care and across other disciplines.
+The holistic health and contemplative well-being program is one of only four similar programs in the country and offers both an undergraduate minor and graduate certificate that foster "holism" within health care and across other disciplines.

 The college's occupational therapy department is the first and oldest non-teacher education program at WMU; its founding in 1922 initiated Western's expansion from a teachers' college to a comprehensive institution of higher learning.
 It is also the highest-ranking occupational therapy program in Michigan by U.S. News & World Report.